Cultures & Wildlife of Tanzania

 GROUP LIMIT - 5

-This comprehensive photography workshop expedition, led by photojournalist Phil Carpenter, will take you through some of the most diverse parts of Tanzania, off the beaten path, to see ancient cultures rarely seen by outsiders, and observe a rich array of wildlife.
+This comprehensive photography workshop expedition, led by photojournalist Phil Carpenter in partnership with The Image of Africa, will take you through some of the most diverse parts of Tanzania, off the beaten path, to see ancient cultures rarely seen by outsiders, and observe a rich array of wildlife.

-You will spend time with, and learn about unique groups, such as the hunter-gatherer Hadzabe tribe, the Iraqw people, and the Barabaig community.
+On this bucket list trip you will spend time with, and learn about unique groups, such as the hunter-gatherer Hadzabe tribe, the Datoga people, and the Sukuma community.
 They are graciously allowing you to witness and experience some of their hunting, dancing, and singing traditions, as well as religious practices they may be engaged in at the time.
 In this unique full immersive experience, you will camp at least one full day and night camping with them.

-For part of the trip, you will see diverse African wildlife in two world-famous locations.
+For part of the trip, you will see diverse African wildlife in two world-famous locations, in luxury camp settings.
 First, the Northern Serengeti, well known for its cheetahs as well as other big cats.
-It’s also where you can witness parts of the Great Migration as millions of animals move in search of water, and sometimes encountering a gauntlet of crocodiles.
-There’s also the Tarangire National Park where you might see large herds of elephants and other animals including lions and cheetahs.
+It’s also where you can witness parts of the Great Migration as millions of animals move in search of water, and sometimes encountering a gauntlet of crocodiles at the Mara River crossing. where you’ll find the best game viewing at any time of year.

 Capturing moments in time.
 A glimpse of authentic tribal traditions.
 The beauty and diversity of Tanzanian wildlife.
 What more could you ask for in a unique African photographic adventure?
 Join us.
 Explore and discover a new world through a different lens.